leanprover/theorem_proving_in_lean4/tactics.rst

     example (x y z w : α) : x * y + z * w  * x = x * w * z + y * x :=
     by simp

 As with ``rewrite``, you can send ``simp`` a list of facts to use, including general lemmas, local hypotheses, definitions to unfold, and compound expressions.
-The ``simp`` tactic does not recognize the ``-t`` syntax, so to use an identity in the other direction you need to use ``eq.symm`` explicitly.
+The ``simp`` tactic does not recognize the ``←t`` syntax that ``rewrite`` does, so to use an identity in the other direction you need to use ``eq.symm`` explicitly.
 In any case, the additional rules are added to the collection of identities that are used to simplify a term.

 .. code-block:: lean